rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 sequentially.
 We need to fully process each connection before moving on to the next one.
 A thread pool allows us to process connections concurrently, that is, we can start processing a new connection before an older connection is finished.
 This increases the throughput of our server.
-This can matter even more in some situations, as we'll see below.

 Here's the basics: instead of waiting for each request to process before starting on the next one, we create a new thread for every connection, and do